maxh/maxheinritz.com/_posts/2022-07-25-dependency-graph.md

 `A -> B` implies a relationship with the qualities below.

+## Layering

+- A is built "on top of" or "above" B
+- B is a layer "below" A

+I like to have the arrows pointing down to reflect this visually.

 ## Directionality

 - A knows about B
 - B doesn’t know about A

-## Layering

-- A is built "on top of" or "above" B
-- B is a layer "below" A

 ## APIs